 Home > Circulation and Spider Veins : Are spider veins a sign of poor circulation?

 Thin blue, purple, or red veins on your legs, feet, or face could be spider veins resulting from several conditions, including pregnancy, advancing age, and lifestyle changes.
 They could also be a sign of some underlying medical problem such as poor circulation or chronic venous insufficiency and turn serious if they are not addressed timely.
 Schedule an appointment with a vein specialist doctor to have your spider-web-like or bulging veins investigated and treated timely to avoid any complications.
-Dr. Jonathan Arad at the Vein Care Center offers an interventional and multidisciplinary approach to improve your circulation and get rid of spider veins to live a better quality of life.
+Dr. Jonathan Arad, a leading doctor for veins at the Vein Care Center offers an interventional and multidisciplinary approach to improve your circulation and get rid of spider veins to live a better quality of life.